osquery/osquery/docs/wiki/development/osquery-sdk.md

+# The osquery SDK

 The osquery "public API" or SDK is the set of osquery headers and a subset of the source "cpp" files implementing what we call osquery **core**.
 The core code can be thought of as the framework or platform, it is everything except for the SQLite code and most table implementations.
 The public headers can be found in [osquery/include/osquery/](https://github.com/osquery/osquery/tree/master/include/osquery).

 osquery is organized into a **core**, **additional**, and **testing** during a default build from source.
 We call the set of public headers implementing **core** the 'osquery SDK'.
 This SDK can be used to build osquery outside of our CMake build system with a minimum set of dependencies.
 This organization better isolates OS API dependencies from development tools and libraries and provides a logical separation between code needed for extensions and module compiling.

 The public API and SDK headers are documented via **doxygen**.
-To generate web-based documentation, you will need to install doxygen, run `make docs` from the repository root, then open *./build/docs/html/index.html*.
+To generate web-based documentation, you will need to install doxygen, run `make docs` from the repository root, then open `./build/docs/html/index.html`.

 ## Extensions

-Extensions are separate processes that communicate over a Thrift IPC channel to osquery **core** in order to register one or more plugins or virtual tables.
+Extensions are separate processes that communicate over a [Thrift](https://thrift.apache.org/) IPC channel to osquery **core** in order to register one or more plugins or virtual tables.
 An extension allows you to develop independently: it may be compiled and linked using an external build system, against proprietary code.
 Your extension will be version-compatible with our publicly-built binary packages on [https://osquery.io/downloads](https://osquery.io/downloads).

-Extensions use osquery's [Thrift API](https://github.com/osquery/osquery/blob/master/osquery/extensions/thrift/osquery.thrift) to communicate between **osqueryi** or **osqueryd** and the extension process.
+Extensions use osquery's [Thrift API](https://github.com/osquery/osquery/blob/master/osquery/extensions/thrift/osquery.thrift) to communicate between `osqueryi` or `osqueryd` and the extension process.
 Extensions are commonly written in C++, but can also be developed [in Python](https://github.com/osquery/osquery-python), [in Go](https://github.com/kolide/osquery-go), or in really any language that supports [Thrift](https://thrift.apache.org/).

 Only the osquery SDK provides the simple `startExtension` symbol that manages the life of your process, including the Thrift service threads and a watchdog.